medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

 linkTitle: "Self Hosting"
 weight: 20
 description: >
-  Hosting the CHT on bare-metal
+  Hosting the CHT on self run infrastracture
 relatedContent: >
   apps/guides/hosting/ec2-setup-guide
 ---

-The Community Health Toolkit (CHT) core framework has been packaged into a docker container to make it portable and easy to install.
+Whether run on bare-metal or in a cloud provider, the Community Health Toolkit (CHT) core framework has been packaged into a docker container to make it portable and easy to install.
 It is available from [dockerhub](https://hub.docker.com/r/medicmobile/medic-os).
 To learn more how to work with docker you could follow the tutorial [here](https://docker-curriculum.com/#getting-started) and the cheat sheet [here](https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf).

 {{% alert title="Note" %}} Before continuing, ensure all [requirements]({{< relref "apps/guides/hosting/requirements" >}}) are met. {{% /alert %}}